SeLite/SeLite.github.io/JavascriptEssential.md

 var first=f;

 function f() { return 2;}
-var second=f;

 first(); // This returns 2 rather than 1!
 ```

 That's when you have two or more definitions of the function with the same name (within the same scope), even though you save it to a different variable or to a different object/prototype.
-This can happen if you extend the existing code and you've forgot what methods there were already, or if someone else extends your code.
+This can happen if you extend the existing code and you forget to check what methods there were already, or if someone else extends your code.
 It creates highly confusing conflicts.

 # Isolate the local scope
 Often, functions need variables/symbols that are global-like (or static-like), but you don't want such symbols in the global scope.
 This applies mostly to [Core extensions][core extension] (which share the [Core scope]), including SeLite frameworks (as in GeneralFramework](GeneralFramework)).
 (Javascript code modules have separate scopes, so they don't need this.)